CSS Complete Guide

 - Use rest of given code

-Understanding the Viewport Units vw
+Understanding the Viewport Units vw and vh

 - Modify shared.css: